clearflask/clearflask/README.md

 3. Carefully read and modify `server/config-selfhost.cfg`.
 4. Carefully read and modify `connect/connect.config.json`.
 5. Adjust the Docker Compose service file to add/remove dependencies if you are hosting them outside of Docker

+#### Email

+By default, email is configured for AWS SES pointing to your Localstack (which doesn't do anything).

+You can choose to setup your own SMTP server or use AWS SES.

+##### Email using SMTP

+Change the configuration to SMTP:

+- `com.smotana.clearflask.core.push.provider.EmailServiceImpl$Config.useService`: `smtp`

+Then you need to gather your SMTP settings and fill out the following:

+- `com.smotana.clearflask.core.push.provider.EmailServiceImpl$Config.smtpStrategy`: `SMTP_TLS`
+  (SMTP_TLS, SMTPS, SMTP)
+- `com.smotana.clearflask.core.push.provider.EmailServiceImpl$Config.smtpHost`: `smtp.gmail.com`
+  (e.g. smtp.gmail.com)
+- `com.smotana.clearflask.core.push.provider.EmailServiceImpl$Config.smtpPort`: `587`
+  (587 for SMTP_TLS, 465 for SMTPS, 25 for SMTP)
+- `com.smotana.clearflask.core.push.provider.EmailServiceImpl$Config.smtpUser`: `my.name@gmail.com`
+  (e.g. my.name@gmail.com)
+- `com.smotana.clearflask.core.push.provider.EmailServiceImpl$Config.smtpPassword`: `asdfqwerzxcvasdf`
+  (To get this working, you need to enable IMAP if not enabled.
+If you use 2FA, you need to generate an app password and use it here)
+- `com.smotana.clearflask.core.push.provider.EmailServiceImpl$Config.emailDisplayName`: `ClearFlask`
+  (e.g. 'ClearFlask for MyCompany')
+- `com.smotana.clearflask.core.push.provider.EmailServiceImpl$Config.fromEmailLocalPart`: `my.name`
+  (first part of your email, for my.name@gmail.com, it would be 'my.name')
+- `com.smotana.clearflask.core.push.provider.EmailServiceImpl$Config.fromEmailDomainOverride`: `gmail.com`
+  (domain part of your email, for my.name@gmail.com, it would be 'gmail.com')

+##### Email using AWS SES

+Change the configuration to SMTP:

+- `com.smotana.clearflask.core.push.provider.EmailServiceImpl$Config.useService`: `ses`

+Then fill out the SES settings:

+- `com.smotana.clearflask.core.email.AmazonSimpleEmailServiceProvider$Config.region`: `us-east-1`
+- `com.smotana.clearflask.core.email.AmazonSimpleEmailServiceProvider$Config.serviceEndpoint`: (Leave blank, unless you
+  need to override)

 #### DNS